 Photography is often seen as a hobby rather than a worthwhile career path.
 Yet there are a number of worthwhile career paths to explore, each of which involves its own distinct training.
 Commercial, travel, and scientific photography are each separate industries with their own needs.
-International students in particular can excel at photography.
+International students, in particular, can excel in photography.
 Many of these career pathways involve global travel and an independent work ethic, which are both built up during study abroad experiences.
-If you're thinking about pursuing photography as more than just a pastime, think about whether any of the following career paths may be a good fit.
+If you’re thinking about pursuing photography as more than just a pastime, think about whether any of the following career paths may be a good fit.

 Those who have a keen eye for detail and like putting themselves in the heart of the action might want to pursue a photojournalism career.
 This involves taking photos of newsworthy events as they happen, whether it’s a massive protest or a hostage standoff.
 Photojournalists often find themselves in dangerous or politically controversial events, which is where the best shots tend to be.
 For those who are quick-thinking and have the nose for a story, photojournalism can be an extremely rewarding career.